Lydham Hall (Under consideration for amendment)

 1970 sold to Rockdale Council

-Former use: Aboriginal land, timber-getting, farm, suburban residence
+Former use: Aboriginal land, agricultural farm for cattle grazing, gentleman's country estate, suburban residence

 History